rkbalgi/rkbalgi.github.io/index.md

  I have other GitHub repo's that do ISO8583 simulators/libraries in other languages like Java, JavaScript and Rust.

  [https://github.com/rkbalgi/tcptester](https://github.com/rkbalgi/tcptester) is a Java library for TCP/IP load testing.
+I wrote this as a smaller alternative for JMeter based raw TCP testing.

  <div class="LI-profile-badge"  data-version="v1" data-size="medium" data-locale="en_US" data-type="horizontal" data-theme="light" data-vanity="raghabalgi"><a class="LI-simple-link" href='https://in.linkedin.com/in/raghabalgi?trk=profile-badge'>Raghavendra Balgi</a></div>